mcrowson/minecraft_jupyterhub/README.md

 We also whitelist for the Minecraft server.
 This is a bit more complex as it requires knowing the UUID of the player.
 These can be looked up on websites like [https://mcuuid.net](https://mcuuid.net).
 Once you know these you can update the `mc_admin.json` and `mc_users.json` files with the appropriate Minecraft usernames.

+Once the server is live, you can add additional Minecraft users via `/whitelist add <playername>` command

 The project is mainly driven by Docker.
 First make some directories for mounting the data, and then launch the services.